Tahler/nu-code-submission-api/README.md

 This is my capstone project.

-TODO:
+## TODO:

-- Create a docker image that contains several compilers to use.
+- Test with malevolent code
-- Create a Web API to dispatch docker containers to run code.
+- Extend the API to run a diff against expected output
-- Extend the docker image to contain all compilers.
+- Extend the docker image to contain at least required compilers.
+  - Java
+  - C#
+  - JavaScript
+  - Python
+  - C
+  - C++

+## Tests

+- On each language
+  - Compiles and runs a properly written source file
+  - Responds with compilation errors
+  - Stdin is properly received
+- Malevolent testing
+  - Infinite loops
+  - File writing
+  - Bash injection
+  - Creating and running other programs
+  - Shutdown request